 In the beginning, there was Android.
 Android was an open-source, largely hardware-agnostic operating system designed to work on a variety of devices and form-factors, and then Google bought the company that made it (also called Android, founded by Andy Rubin).
 Then, there was Google's Android.
 Google's Android was still open source, but now it came with stuff you'd actually want to use.
 Like an app store.
 And Google Maps.
 And Gmail.
 And Google Search.
+And did I mention Android itself was and is still open source?
+Because it was and is, and will continue to be likely for many, many, many years into the future.
 Read More

 Mobile carriers like to play fast and loose with the word "unlimited" when it comes to data plans.
 They're often technically unlimited, but only fast enough to be useful until you hit a certain barrier.
 MVNOs operated by TracFone including Net10 and Straight Talk were a little more shady than most, and that led to today's FTC announcement of a $40 million fine against the company.